fredo-dedup/EasyVega.jl/README.md

 ```

 There are several things going on in this short example :
-- the Data element creation `dat = Data(...)` allows to later refer to individual data fields with `dat.x` (used in the subsequent scale and mark definitions).
+- the Data element creation `dat = Data(...)` allows to later refer to individual data fields with `dat.x` / `dat.y` (used in the subsequent scale and mark definitions).
-- The scale creation `yscale = LinearScale(...)` provides a function `xscale(..)` indicating that the scale should be applied to the arguments, or more precisely generating an element with the scale annotation (used in the mark and axes definitions).
+- The scale creation `xscale = LinearScale(...)` provides a function `xscale(..)` indicating that the scale should be applied to the arguments, or more precisely generating an element with the scale annotation (used in the mark and axes definitions).
 - The mark creation `lmark = LineMark(...)` does not need to specify the data source with a `from_data= dat`, EasyVega infers this dependance from the encodings of the 'x' and 'y' channels.
 - In the final function `VG(..)`, you only need to mention the `lmark` variable for EasyVega to pull together the scales and data definitions into the final Vega spec, they do not need to be explicitly mentionned.